hypothe/ai4ro2_2/README.md

 By using the default values and scenario here presented, the results from the planner should be similar to these:

+![](images/)

 where, by looking at the map previously presented, we can notice the robot generally prefers the outer edges, being closer to the beacons.
 Notice also that the difference in cost between a near-optimal plan and a simplistic one (where the robot moves directly between the 4 goal regions) is not extraordinary large, meaning the system could (and generally does) opt for hybrid solutions.

-![](images/)

-By tuning the **trace_weight** parameter, we can enforce different approaches, from a planning purely based on Euclidean distance (low **trace_weight**), obtaining something close to the second one presented above, or one where the covariance matrix becomes the predominant factor (high **trace_weight**, which results might be more evident in a more ad-hoc map).
+By tuning the **trace_weight** parameter, we can enforce different approaches, from a planning purely based on Euclidean distance (low **trace_weight**), obtaining something close to the last one presented above, or one where the covariance matrix becomes the predominant factor (high **trace_weight**, which results might be more evident in an ad-hoc map).

 ## Docker Image

 To make it easier to install and test the system, especially considering the relatively long list of dependencies, a Docker Image is provided: [hypothe/ai4ro2_2:priv](https://hub.docker.com/repository/docker/hypothe/ai4ro2_2).
 Every important note is already written at that link.
-I highly suggest to give it a try, since it makes testing that much faster and manageable!
+I highly suggest to give it a try, since it makes testing the system that much faster and more manageable!

 ## Authors